 Weather in Oman in February

-Elsewhere in Oman, such as along the coast of the Arabian Sea in Salalah, Dhofar Province, temperatures hit as high as 28°C and there’s almost no chance of rain.
-Sea temperatures are 25°C, so seeing the marine life here a viable option.
+Elsewhere in Oman, such as along the coast of the Arabian Sea in Salalah, Dhofar Province, temperatures hit as high as 28°C, and there’s almost no chance of rain.
+Sea temperatures are 25°C, so seeing the marine life here is a viable option.
 Inland deserted areas fluctuate between 14 and 30°C, a good time to check it out.